cortexlabs/cortex/docs/workloads/realtime/server-side-batching.md

 ## Optimization

 When optimizing for both throughput and latency, you will likely want keep the `max_batch_size` to a relatively small value.
 Even though a higher `max_batch_size` with a low `batch_interval` (when there are many requests coming in) can offer a significantly higher throughput, the overall latency could be quite large.
 The reason is that for a request to get back a response, it has to wait until the entire batch is processed, which means that the added latency due to the `batch_interval` can pale in comparison.
-For instance, let's assume that a single prediction takes 50ms, and that when the batch size is set to 128, the processing time for a batch is 1280ms (i.e. 10ms per sample).
+For instance, let's assume that a single request takes 50ms, and that when the batch size is set to 128, the processing time for a batch is 1280ms (i.e. 10ms per sample).
 So while the throughput is now 5 times higher, it takes 1280ms + `batch_interval` to get back a response (instead of 50ms).
 This is the trade-off with server-side batching.

 When optimizing for maximum throughput, a good rule of thumb is to follow these steps: